 Furthermore, documentation must clearly indicate the rationale for co-treatment and specify the goals each therapist will address through this method of intervention.
 Each therapist should document co-treatment sessions as such, specifically detailing which goals the team of therapists addressed and how the patient progresses.
 Lastly, therapists should limit therapy services performed during one treatment session to two disciplines.

 Modifiers 59 and XP

 According to retired compliance expert Tom Ambury, concerns about holiday gift-giving often revolve around the Anti-Kickback Statute (AKS)—mostly because the AKS has “a broad definition of who is considered a referral source.”
-Essentially, the AKS prevents practitioners from providing any incentive designed to generate Medicare patient referrals, and anyone—healthcare practitioner or not—who refers a Medicare patient to your clinic is considered a referral source, according to the AKS.
-This means that giving gifts to patients can even be tricky, especially if they’ve referred patients to you and those patients happen to be Medicare beneficiaries.
+Essentially, the AKS prevents practitioners from providing any incentive designed to generate Medicare patient referrals, and anyone—healthcare practitioner or not—who refers a Medicare patient to your clinic is considered a referral source.
+This means that giving gifts to patients can be tricky, especially if they’ve referred patients to you and those patients happen to be Medicare beneficiaries.